niharokz/nih.ar/content/note/xdg_base_directory.md

 ---
-title : "Clean home via XDG Base Directory" subtitle : "Using XDG Base Directory specification, declutter the home directory" showInHome : True date : 2021-05-07
+title : "Organizing XDG Base Directory" subtitle : "Using XDG Base Directory specification, declutter the home directory" showInHome : True date : 2021-05-07
 ---

-The home path is where most of our command-line life begins.
-When you are a heavy command-line user, the home path is where most of the terminal defaults to.
-The home path generally consists of desktop apps, downloads, photos, videos, document directories, and other dot files.
-With time the home path becomes a mess if you play around with your desktop.
-As the number of dot files and directories increases, it becomes difficult to use the autocomplete features of different shells.
-Aesthetically, it also looks cluttery.

-Cleaning this clutter is again a manual task, which you have to perform every now or then.
-Cleaning this clutter is a cure to the messy problem.
-But what if we prevent it.
-That's what I will write about in the below guidelines.

-One such way is to use XDG Base Directory specification as written by [freedesktop](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-These specifications are to specify files, file formats, and config paths.

-Below is just an overview of how I keep my home clean with XDG Base Directory Specifications.
+Ah, the humble home path – where our command-line adventures often kick off.
+If you're a die-hard terminal dweller like me, you know it's where the heart of your digital life resides.
+But let's face it, over time, that trusty ol' home path can start to resemble a virtual junk drawer, cluttered with desktop apps, downloads, dot files, and more.

+Enter the XDG Base Directory specification, courtesy of freedesktop.
+This nifty set of guidelines offers a solution to our clutter conundrum.
+Here's a quick rundown of how I keep my digital abode squeaky clean using these specs:

 ## Basic directory structure

-Initialize the main environmental variables:
+First things first, let's set up the main environmental variables:

         export XDG_CONFIG_HOME="$HOME/.config"
         export XDG_CACHE_HOME="$HOME/.cache"
         export XDG_DATA_HOME="$HOME/.local/share"

-These variables will configure where config, cache, and data are stored.
-Define these in your RC files (bashrc/zshrc/other shells RC).
-Or you can also define these as global environmental variables.
+These variables dictate where our config, cache, and data are stored.
+Pop these babies into your RC files (think bashrc/zshrc/other shells RC), or go big and make them global environmental variables.

 ## Reconfigure the paths

-All paths set in these environment variables must be absolute.
-Reconfigure the configs inside the ".config" directory. i.e. use /.config/zsh/zshrc instead of .zshrc at home path.
+Now, all paths set in these environment variables need to be absolute.
+Think of it as giving your configs a new address – instead of .zshrc chilling in your home path, it's now kicking back in /.config/zsh/zshrc.

-## Define application-level xdg configs
+## Define Application-Level XDG Configs

-Some of the application's xdg specs I use regularly :
+Here are a few XDG specs I swear by for some of my go-to applications:

         export CARGO_HOME="$XDG_DATA_HOME/cargo"
         export XMONAD_CONFIG_HOME="$XDG_CONFIG_HOME/xmonad"